sarmadiali98/ReLico/README.md

 - Ubuntu 24.04:
   - Java/Javac 17.0.18
   - Python 3.12.3
+  - Maven 3.9.9
   - Lingua Franca compiler (`lfc`) 0.11.1-SNAPSHOT
+  - Uclid 0.9.5
   - Z3 4.8.8
   - RMC 2.14
-  - used for the Timed Rebeca/RMC and Lingua Franca/Uclid/Z3 verification benchmark workflows
+  - used for the core translator build/smoke test, Timed Rebeca/RMC workflow, and Lingua Franca/Uclid/Z3 workflow

 The RMC jar is not bundled with this repository because it is an external tool.
 To run the Timed Rebeca/RMC workflow, download `rmc-2.14.jar` as described in `verifier-benchmarks/README.md` and place it under: